RoadrunnerWMC/ndspy/docs/source/index.rst

 -------

-I spent a long time writing the documentation for ndspy, so first please double-check that your question isn't already answered in the :doc:`api` or :doc:`tutorials`.
+I spent a long time writing the documentation for ndspy, so first please double-check that your question isn't already answered in the :doc:`api/index` or :doc:`tutorials/index`.

 If that doesn't help, you can ask me (RoadrunnerWMC) your questions via `the ndspy Discord server <https://discord.gg/RQhxAxw>`_.
 I'll try to get back to